OVER 135 YEARS OF WINEMAKING

 With time in the barrels, the wine’s fruit, tannins and acidity harmonize with increasing complexity.
 Silky tannins and a myriad of rich, layered flavors and aromas evolve, adding to the finesse, texture, character and inherent beauty of the softening wine.
 Our red wines are aged between 12-24 months prior to any further blending.
 They are then bottle-aged for a minimum of 3 months before release.

 Rotary, French Oak FermentersWhile most of our wines are aged in 59-gallon and 132-gallon French and American oak barrels, we also use rotary, French oak fermenters for aging.
 These 237-gallon barrels are quite unique and permit us to whole-berry ferment some of our best lots allowing the grapes to ferment as they gradually crush upon themselves.
 This intricate process slows down fermentation, thereby increasing the beautiful complexity of the fresh fruit aromas.
 It also generates the delicate extraction of flavors as well as the elegant transformation of bitter and astringent tannins into velvety and silky tannins.
 After fermentation is complete, the wine is lightly pressed in our basket press and returned to the same barrel for aging up to 24 months.

-16 Upright, Handcraft, French Oak BarrelsExtremely rare to find in California, these magnificent, upright, French oak 4,000 gallon barrels were imported from Bordeaux 57 years ago for aging the estate Cabernet and Petite Sirah.
+16 Upright, Handcraft, French Oak BarrelsExtremely rare to find in California, these magnificent, upright, French oak 3,198 gallon barrels were imported from Bordeaux in the 1960s for aging our estate Cabernet and Petite Sirah.
 These remarkable barrels were used to impart a special house character to these wines often called, “The Concannon Effect.”
 The extreme value of this wood is that it’s very porous, so it micro-oxygenated the wine to help smooth out the tannins and soften the mid-palate, making the wine more elegant and approachable.